Skip to Main Content

 The notes and bibliography system is often used in the humanities disciplines such as literature, history and the arts.
 This referencing style requires footnotes in text when citing, and a bibliography at the end of your document listing all the works that you have cited and any other works you have consulted.
 The bibliography should be arranged alphabetically by author.

 The author-date system is often used in the sciences and social sciences.
-This referencing style requires the author and date in parenthesis when citing in the text, and a Reference List at the end of your document listing all the works that you have cited, arranged alphabetically by author.
+This referencing style requires the author and date in parenthesis when citing in the text, and a reference list at the end of your document listing all the works that you have cited, arranged alphabetically by author.

 The video below from the Laurier Library also offers an excellent overview of both the Chicago systems.